 As many of our readers know, we are very fond of the BMW E60 sedans and E61 touring wagons here at the Repair Guide.
 In fact, we personally own a 2006 530xi touring wagon which shows up in a lot of our articles (including this one).
 Unfortunately the E60 series of BMWs have been plagued with electronics issues…many of them stemming from damage to the vehicle’s battery sensor.

 The battery sensor, also known as the intelligent battery sensor (or “IBS”) was added to the new BMW E60 5 series in 2004.
 The introduction of advanced electronics in the new 5 series put a strain on the battery, especially when the vehicle was not running.
 To prevent the battery from being completely discharged and leaving the driver stranded, BMW added an intelligent battery sensor to monitor the electrical system and insure the battery maintained a sufficient charge to start the vehicle.
 The IBS (located on the negative terminal of the battery) contains a small microprocessor that continually monitors the battery and makes calculations determining the state of charge and the state of health of your battery.
-This data is sent to the DME (your engine’s computer module) which continually evaluates the condition of your battery and makes adjustments as necessary to insure its health.
+This data is sent to the DME (the BMW’s engine control module) which continually evaluates the condition of your battery and makes adjustments to power consumption as necessary to prolong its life.

 All of this works seamlessly…unless you experience an intelligent battery sensor failure.
 When the IBS fails your vehicle’s power management system can no longer determine the condition of your battery and all hell breaks loose.
 The first symptoms many owners notice is a power reduction to certain on-board systems…especially consumer electronics like the power seats (unable to “remember” their stored settings) and having to reset the clock ever time the car is started.
 Owners of all-wheel-drive models have reported their vehicles entering “limp-mode” making them very difficult to steer.
 Continuing to drive with a failed IBS usually ends up with a control message related to battery discharge and a complete shut down and “no-start” of the car.
 For those home mechanics with diagnostic scanners, the common fault codes stored in the vehicle’s DME from a faulty intelligent battery sensor are 2E8B, 2E8C and 2E8D…all related to IBS signal or function failure.